fiso64/slsk-batchdl/README.md

   The program will download a single file for every input entry.

 ### Album
-  The program will search for the album and download an entire folder including non-audio files.
+  sldl will search for the album and download an entire folder including non-audio files.
 Activated when the input is a link to a spotify or bandcamp album, when the input string or csv row has no track title, or when -a/--album is enabled.

 ### Aggregate
-  With -g/--aggregate, the program will first perform an ordinary search for the input, then attempt to group the results into distinct songs and download one of each kind.
+  With -g/--aggregate, sldl will first perform an ordinary search for the input, then attempt to group the results into distinct songs and download one of each kind.
 A common use case is finding all remixes of a song or printing all songs by an artist that are not your music dir.